-Make Up Time Policy:
+Make Up Time Policy

-1. No make-up time is allowed for unexcused absences.
-Unexcused absences consist of the following reasons, including but not limited to:

-- □ student illness with no medical documentation, - □ family member illness with or without medical documentation - □ childcare problems - □ transportation problems

-Note: students are only permitted to be absent for a total of 35 hours during the entire program; the student MUST stay below 35 hours missed in order to continue to receive financial aid.

-2. Make up time is allowed only for excused absences; a maximum of 24 hours is eligible for make-up per semester, only with appropriate approved documentation.
+- 1. No make-up time is allowed for unexcused absences.
+Unexcused absences consist of the following reasons, including but not limited to: - Student illness with no medical documentation, - Family member illness with or without medical documentation - Childcare problems - Transportation problems - \Students are only permitted to be absent for a total of 35 hours during the entire program; the student MUST stay below 35 hours missed in order to continue to receive financial aid - 2.
+Make up time is allowed only for excused absences; a maximum of 24 hours is eligible for make-up per semester, only with appropriate approved documentation.
 It is the student's responsibility to schedule a meeting with the instructor to make a plan for make-up time.
-The student MUST stay below 35 hours of missed time whether excused or unexcused, in order to continue to receive financial aid.
+The student MUST stay below 35 hours of missed time whether excused or unexcused.
 Excused absences consist of the following reasons:

-Road closure or "No Unnecessary Travel" advisories with documentation of proof

-□ Jury duty and mandated court appearances with documentation of proof

-□ Military service with documentation of proof

-- In Medical documentation for communicable disease - □ Medical documentation for student illness or injury - □ Observance of a Religious holiday must be approved one week in advance.

-Unplanned hospitalization of the student or first degree relative with documentation of proof

-□ Funeral of a first degree relative with documentation of proof
+- Road closure or "No Unnecessary Travel" advisories with documentation of proof - Jury duty and mandated court appearances with documentation of proof - Military service with documentation of proof - Medical documentation for communicable disease - Medical documentation for student illness or injury - Observance of a Religious holiday must be approved one week in advance - Unplanned hospitalization of the student or first degree relative with documentation of proof - Funeral of a first degree relative with documentation of proof